-Article 3(2) Hague PIL Convention of 1955 declares the buyer's home law to be the lex causae whenever the seller (or his representative, agent or commercial traveller) is physically located in the buyer's country at the moment he receives the order.
-The relevant point in time for purposes of this provision is not the conclusion of the contract (which may occur later, e.g. when the seller's declaration of acceptance reaches the buyer), but rather the receipt of the order by the seller ().
+Article 3(2) declares the buyer's home law to be the lex causae whenever the seller (or his representative, agent or commercial traveller) is physically located in the buyer's country at the moment he receives the order.
+The relevant point in time for the purposes of this provision is not the conclusion of the contract (which may occur later, for instance, when the seller's declaration of acceptance reaches the buyer) but rather the receipt of the order by the seller (Keller & Kren Kostkiewicz 1993: 977).

-The situation that the drafters had in mind when creating Article 3(2) Hague PIL Convention of 1955 was that of foreign seller entering the buyer's country in an attempt to conclude contracts, i.e. by advertising its goods through a local representative or by setting up a distribution system.
+The situation that the drafters had in mind when creating article 3(2) was that of a foreign seller entering the buyer's country in an attempt to conclude contracts, that is by advertising its goods through a local representative or by setting up a distribution system.
 In such cases, the seller on its own initiative approaches the buyer in the latter's home country, and the buyer in turn does not even have to be aware that the seller has his place of business in another country - indeed, from the perspective of the buyer, a contract so initiated may appear entirely like a local purchase.
-It was primarily this scenario that called for the protection of the buyer's expectation that the same (domestic) law will apply as in other domestic sales transactions (43).
+It was primarily this scenario that called for the protection of the buyer's expectation that the same (domestic) law will apply as in other domestic sales transactions (Amstutz, Vogt & Wang 2007: 883; Keller & Kren Kostkiewicz 1993: 976).

-b) Application to Mobile Receipts of Electronic Orders
+(b) Application to mobile receipts of electronic orders

-The rationale behind Article 3(2) Hague PIL Convention of 1955 suggests that the provision's scope could have been limited to situations in which the seller has more than a merely transitory presence in the buyer's country by appearing regularly in person, by setting up a permanent distribution system or by showing some other behaviour that resembles that of a local seller.
-The provision's wording, however, contains no such restriction, and it therefore equally applies to orders that are received by the seller or his representative during a short-term sojourn in the buyer's country, as e.g. a change of airplanes at a local airport or a transit in form of an international train ride.
-Due to the development of mobile communication, it for
+The rationale behind article 3(2) of the Hague PIL Convention of 1955 suggests that the provision's scope could have been limited to situations in which the seller has more than a merely transitory presence in the buyer's country by appearing regularly in person, by setting up a permanent distribution system or by showing some other behaviour that resembles that of a local seller.
+The provision's wording, however, contains no such restriction, and it therefore equally applies to orders that are received by the seller or his representative during a short-term sojourn in the buyer's country, such as, for instance, a change of airplanes at a local airport or transit in the form of an international train ride.
+Owing to the development of mobile communication, it for the first time seems realistic that not only the dispatch of messages (which was already possible previously, as, for example, through posting a letter at a foreign railway station), but also their receipt can occur during a largely accidental presence in a country.
+If the receipt of an order happens under such circumstances, it affects the applicable law according to article 3(2), even though the concluded contract is likely to have a much closer connection to the seller's home country.